Some of the best current stories are not loud. They are about people noticing a need, turning up and making daily life easier for someone else.

 A good community story should leave the reader with a small sense of possibility.
 It might even give them an idea for their street, school, family or local group.

-That practical warmth is also advertiser-friendly because it sits close to family, education, home and local-life interests.
+That practical warmth sits naturally beside family, education, home and local-life interests while keeping the page cheerful and trustworthy.

 How Happy Read Daily reports: feeds and outside sources are used for discovery.
 Public stories are edited to add context, calm usefulness and attribution before they are published.
 Read the standards